 Should a parent, staff member, board member, or visitor notice a breach of confidentiality, it is the responsibility of that person to bring the concern to the Head of School.
 The Head of School will address the situation on a case-by-case basis.
-Disciplinary actions may be taken.
+Disciplinary action may be necessary.